 Rachel B. Doyle reports from Europe, the U.S., and Africa on culture, travel, science, and history.
-Formerly: Deputy editor at Atlas Obscura, and News Editor at Curbed.
+Working as Senior editor, History/A+E Networks.
 Email: firstname.lastname@example.org

 Drinking, dancing, and tank-driving where little is verboten.